Phat3/ddsa_side_channel_attack/README.md

 ## More information

-For a better and a complete explanation of these attacks see the Report.pdf inside the repository.
+For a better and a complete explanation of these attacks see the crypto_report.pdf inside the folder /doc.

 ## Contributors